How Do I Deworm My Puppy?

 Checking the Feces

 Examining your puppy's feces regularly is another way to identify if they have worms.
-Look for , white, rice-like segments, which could indicate the presence of tapeworms.
+Look for small, white, rice-like segments, which could indicate the presence of tapeworms.
 Roundworms and hookworms may not be visible in the feces, but you may notice them in your puppy's vomit or see them in their stool after deworming.

 Vomiting or Diarrhea